Emergent Manifold Separability during Reasoning in Large Language Models: Results

 \subsection{Dynamic Manifold Management}

-We track the representation geometry through the generation of the CoT through the lens of manifold capacity and linear probes.
-Through this we aim to exhibit a signature of the reasoning process taking place and unveil specific aspects of its dynamics.

-We first look at the evolution of our metrics at layer 20 of the model, as it is in the mid to late layers that it is thought most of the reasoning actually takes place.
-The next subsection attends to a more specific layer $\times$ time analysis.
+We analyze Boolean traces from Ministral 3 8B Reasoning at layer 20, a mid-to-late layer where the strongest computational signatures appear in our spatiotemporal analysis (\cref{layer_analysis}); the equivalent dynamics on the eligibility task and the additional models are shown in \cref{sec:eligibility_results,sec:app_boolean_models,sec:app_elig_variants}.

 \paragraph{Computation Signal} We observe that linear separability is not a static property of the representation but follows a distinct pulse-like trajectory.
-As shown in \cref{capacity_trace}ab, we see that the capacity measured by a given node's ground truth answer, namely a ``node capacity'', spikes when that node is being solved, and then decays back to the baseline.
-This is in contrast to an alternative possibility that each node's capacity stays up after the node is solved.
-Essentially, the information about the solution of a node is erased from the residual stream immediately after being solved, to create bandwidth for the subsequent node to be solved.
-Later, when the node is recalled to solve its parent node, the capacity spikes again, but to a lesser degree \cref{capacity_trace}ab.
+As shown in panels a and b of \cref{capacity_trace}, the capacity computed by grouping examples according to a given node's ground-truth label (the ``node capacity'') spikes when that node is being solved, and then decays back to baseline.
+This contrasts with the alternative possibility that each node's capacity remains high after the node is solved.
+In this sense, the node's solution is no longer maintained as a highly separable direction in the residual stream immediately after the computation, creating bandwidth for the subsequent node.
+Later, when the node is recalled to solve its parent node, the capacity spikes again, but to a lesser degree.

-Since the LM manages the representations such that only a small number of relevant concepts are separable (the two children node answers, and the current node's answer) at a given time, the dimensionality of the representation can be kept small, assuming that each concept takes different directions according to the Linear Representation Hypothesis.
-This is reflected by our estimations of both the local (intrinsic) and global dimensionalities, measured by the TwoNN and participation ratios, respectively (\cref{capacity_trace}c).
+Since the LLM manages the representations such that only a small number of relevant concepts are separable (the two children node answers, and the current node's answer) at a given time, the dimensionality of the representation can be kept small, assuming that each concept takes different directions according to the Linear Representation Hypothesis.
+This is reflected by our estimations of both the local (intrinsic) and global dimensionalities, measured by the TwoNN \citep{ansuini2019intrinsic} and participation ratios, respectively (\cref{capacity_trace}c).
 Across the entire CoT, both dimensionalities hover around just 10.